 - Audio/Video equipment: If equipment is needed on an ongoing basis, and if housed in an accessible location (not a private residence)

 - Equipment rental: Electric generator for an event, maximum of $200

 - Space rental: Maximum of $500

-- Instruments, bicycles, and other expensive items needed on an ongoing basis, housed in a publically accessible location
+- Instruments, bicycles, and other expensive items: If used on an ongoing basis and housed in accessible location (not a private residence)

 - Garden furniture: Maximum of $500